 How to make this white iced tea

 In all its essence, this is just sweet guava juice mixed with cold white tea.
 Simply brew white tea and let it cool completely.
 White tea should not have boiling water, but rather around 180F (82C).
 I just boil water and let it chill for about 5-10 minutes before adding the white tea leaves or tea bags.
-1 tea bag or 1 tsp leaves per cup of water is usually a good bet.
+1 tea bag or 1 teaspoon leaves per cup of water is usually a good bet.
 Add honey to the hot tea so it dissolves more easily.

 Blend guava with water and strain it.
 The strained mixture can now be mixed with the chilled white tea.
 Pour in glasses filled with ice cubes for a refreshing summery drink.
 Enjoy!

 Did you like this refreshing drink?
 Here are more non-alcoholic drinks I think you would like:

 - Hibiscus iced tea

 - Mango pineapple smoothie

 - Grapefruit mint iced tea

 - Grapefruit and calendula tea hot cider

 I’d love to hear your thoughts.
 Comment below or tag me @thegingerwithspice on Instagram.
 And don’t forget to Pin it for later!
 To make sure you’re never missing another recipe, please feel free to subscribe to my newsletter.
 As thanks, you will receive a free e-cookbook Travels Through the Seasons, with many delicious recipes from around the world that suit different seasons of the year.